-Norman Regional Health System has five CT scanners at three different locations to better serve our community.
+Norman Regional Health System has six CT scanners at four different locations to better serve our community.

 To contact the scheduling department please call the following numbers:

 CT is a diagnostic imaging procedure that uses X-rays and detects disorders and disease in muscle, bone, soft tissue, organs and vessels.
 Unlike conventional X-ray, which uses a stationary X-ray machine to produce a two-dimensional image much like a photograph, a CT scan uses an X-ray tube and receptors rotating around the patient and a powerful computer to create cross section images across your body in any plane.

 Depending on the type of scan you are having and the preparation needed your exam can take anywhere from 10 minutes to an hour.
 Some factors attributing to the time needed include: starting an IV for IV contrast administration, oral contrast administration, diagnosis, patient’s ability to hold still, delays needed for normal body processing and uptake of the IV contrast.
 During the scan you will lay on a padded table, which will be raised then moved in and out of a doughnut-shaped machine.
 You will lie on your back, side or stomach depending on what area you are having scanned.
 The table will move in and out of the machine several times quickly, this is used to get a basic image for positioning slices.